 Lords to question Europe Minister ahead of European Council

-The House of Lords EU Committee will next week take evidence from David Lidington MP, Minister for Europe, ahead of the next General Affairs Council on 24 June and the European Council on 26/27 June.
+On Monday 14 December the House of Lords EU Committee will take evidence from David Lidington MP, Minister for Europe, ahead of the next European Council Meeting on 17/18 December.

-Areas the Committee will cover with Mr Lidington include:
+Questions the Committee will want to put to Mr Lidington include:

 - What steps are necessary to tackle the refugee crisis?